-"Remember about 1 hr 23 min into the movie 'Wall St: Money Never Sleeps." suggests the economist.
+"Remember about 1 hr 23 min into the movie 'Wall St: Money Never Sleeps.'" suggests the economist.
 "A meeting of investment bankers with the Sec. of the Treasury to discuss the imminent global economic collapse is the scene.
 The bankers say they need 7 to 8 hundred billion to support 70 trillion in toxic derivatives.
 The Eli Wallach character says if not it's the end of the world: ATMs and credit dry up, finance freezes and everything stops.

 "Well yeah, everything stops for the abstract economy.
 And that's what we bailed out in 2008.
 We preserved their greedy world, which we accept as our own and which is controlled by their money to maintain and increase their wealth and power.
 But what's lost in the real economy, except for their control of it, if the banks fail?
 The real economy is the production and distribution/transportation of the real things Humans need to live.
 They say that will stop if they don't facilitate it [and profit by it] with finance.
+Is that a threat?"

-Do they deliver a service or present a threat?
-If we need such a service, do we need them to do it and threaten our existence with their greed?
+"I think so," says Carlos.
+"If we do need such a service, we don't need them to do it and threaten our existence with their greed.
 I say no!
-If we must have financial institutions like banks to help produce and distribute products to the consumers who need them, then we must protect ourselves by doing finance of, by and for ourselves on a non-profit basis.
+If we must have financial institutions like banks and brokerages to help produce and distribute products to the consumers who need them, then we must protect ourselves by doing finance of, by and for ourselves on a non-profit basis."

-"It's not the economy that's broken.
-Wall St's perpetual motion of money machine failed; then it repaired itself by breaking the rest of us.
-Because the few have control of our lives by the use of their money and power, things have cyclically broken when wealth becomes too concentrated.
-We will never have a stable, reliable economy, while the few retain their excess wealth and power.
+"It's not the economy that's broken."
+Veritas continues.
+"Wall St's perpetual motion of money machine failed.
+It repaired itself by breaking the rest of us.
+Because the few have control of our lives by the use of their money and power, things have cyclically broken.
+Wealth becomes too concentrated.
+That's the limit to growth of the Ponzi we call finance.
+That's how much the bubbles [created by the greed of the rich] can expand.
+We will never have a stable, reliable economy, while the few retain their excess wealth and power, which is predicated on the dominance of finance over real economy.
 Fewer than the rich are those in America who are willing to face that truth or, apparently, are intelligent enough to see it and haven't sold out to the ruling class."